 The latest generation of PSH is a culmination of design advancements bringing end users the most flexible, carbon free long duration energy storage.
 Operators will be able to participate in more markets increasing the value stream of their investment.
-As noted earlier, the first generation was primarily an energy arbitrage play, generating when MW prices were high and pumping when prices were low.
-Additional revenues are being realized from regulation control, spinning reserve, capacity, black start and flexibility.
+As noted earlier, the first generation was primarily an energy arbitrage play, generating when prices were high and pumping when prices were low.
+Additional revenues are being realized from regulation control, spinning reserve, capacity, blackstart and flexibility.
 Today's technology can provide these services but better, faster and longer.
 In addition, 3rd generation of PS users are benefitting from frequency control, voltage support and increased renewable generation.

-PSH makes up 95% of the 170GWs of energy storage capacity globally.
+PSH makes up approximately 95% of the 170 GWs of energy storage capacity globally.
 While electrochemical systems are becoming more ubiquitous and affordable, they are still challenged with providing the needed long duration storage.
-Figure 8 provides a contrast of PSH and Lithium-ion batteries with respect to size, storage duration and grid support services.
+Figure 7 provides a contrast of PSH and Lithium-ion batteries with respect to size, storage duration and grid support services.

-California experiences most afternoon/evening ramp demands of 13GWs in 3 hours or 19.5 GWhrs.
+California experiences most afternoon/evening ramp demands of 13 GWs in 3 hours or 19.5 GWhrs.
 The largest Lithium-ion battery was recently commissioned in California.
 The Moss Landing Energy Storage facility is a 300MW 1.2 GWhr battery in Monterey County.
-In comparison, the largest advanced Pumped storage hydropower project in Switzerland (1000MWs) is capable of 34GWhrs.